jwiedeman/react-gtm-kit/docs/releases/alpha.md

 ## Known Limitations (Alpha)

-- CI-hosted Playwright browsers are pending provisioning; run `pnpm e2e:test` locally until the shared cache is available.
+- CI-hosted Playwright browsers are pending provisioning; run `pnpm e2e:install && pnpm e2e:test` locally until the shared cache is available.
 - Consent regression matrix and SSR hydration hardening tests are planned for the beta milestone (see TK-048 and TK-049).
 - Documentation site and full tracking scenario examples remain in progress (M6 milestone).